oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Then insert BEGIN/END events into a command list using ::${t}CommandListAppendMetricQueryBegin and ::${t}CommandListAppendMetricQueryEnd calls.
 Once the workload has been executed the ::${t}MetricQueryGetData returns the raw data to be later processed by ::${t}MetricGroupCalculateData.

-- TODO fix sample to use query pool
 ```c
 ${x}_result_t MetricQueryUsageExample( ${x}_device_handle_t hDevice )
 {